connectedbydata/connectedbydata.org/_problems/impact.md

         icon: noun-commute.png
         text: We could<br>improve **transport infrastructure** -
-    heading: We continue to use services despite all this not because we agree with the way they collect or use data, but because we are **resigned** to the way this works.
+    heading: We do not agree with the way services use data – we are **resigned** to it
     references:
       - digital-resignation
       - poll-targeted-ads-justified